 Most people watched The OC between the years of 2003 and 2007, and then moved on.
-They enjoyed the series (except for maybe season 4) and went on with their life, satisfied with the knowledge that Summer was off to save the world, Ryan was HEY KID, YOU NEED HELP?ing like a champ and Seth was pretty happy being Seth.
+They enjoyed the series (except for maybe season 4) and continued with their life, satisfied with the knowledge that Summer was off to save the world, Ryan was HEY KID, YOU NEED ANY HELP?ing like a champ and Seth was pretty happy being Seth.
 And that was that.

 But you know who I’m most taken with, always?
 MARISSA COOPER.
 Coop, if you will.
 CosmoGirl, if you read Atomic County.
 Newport Barbie, if you’re a jealous girl from Harbor’s state school equivalent.
 Marissa, in my eyes, gets a raw deal.
 Despite her untimely screen-death 10 years ago, she is still discussed on pop culture websites and Twitter profiles (mostly mine) on a regular basis and seems to be largely regarded as A BIT OF A BRAT – a spoiled, privileged, melodramatic little girl who does nothing but destroy the lives of those around her.